Camillahannesbo/BDS_MLOPs_Assignment/README.md

 ---

 ## Objectives:
-This repository contains all notebooks and local datafiles for the final assignment in the module data engineering and machine learning operations in business (*"MLOPs" in short*)
+This repository contains all notebooks and local datafiles for the final assignment in the module data engineering and machine learning operations in business (*"MLOPs" in short*).

-The objective of this assignment is to build a prediction system that predicts the electricity prices in Denmark based on weather conditions, previous prices, and the Danish holidays.
+The objective of this assignment is to build a prediction system that predicts the electricity prices in Denmark (area DK1) based on weather conditions, previous prices, and the Danish holidays.

 ## Structure:
 There are four notebooks in the folder "*notebooks*":